relevance/diametric/README.md

 - attribute type (required)
 - attribute options (optional)

-This is a Diametric way of converting [Datomic schema](http://docs.datomic.com/schema.html) to Ruby model definition.
+This is the Diametric way of converting [Datomic schema](http://docs.datomic.com/schema.html) to a Ruby model definition.

 The attribute name goes to `:db/ident` and the value will be `:<class name>/<attribute name>`.
 This is interpreted as `:<namespace>/<name>` on Datomic.

-Currently, Diametric supports following data types:
+Currently, Diametric supports the following data types:

 | Diametric  | Datomic            |
 | ---------- |:------------------:|